IP and AI, Two Incompatible Acronyms?

 In an ideal world, entrepreneurs would combine robust IP protection with the first-mover advantage (and every other advantage they can possibly gain).
 While there are complexities and challenges specific to gaining IP protection for AI inventions, recent legislative advances have improved the odds, and even if there’s nothing patentable in your use of AI, the first mover advantage can be impactful on its own.
 If the big players like OpenAI, Anthropic, Google, Meta and others are dividing up the cake between themselves, then their gorging has led to a vast abundance of crumbs, and these crumbs of market share, in niche markets and specialised applications of AI, can still be worth millions.
 I would therefore encourage any of my fellow E-Lab members interested in harnessing the power of AI in their start-up to be as suave and swashbuckling as our chum Laurence on Survivor!

-With thanks to Vishal for his feedback and advice during the writing of this article.
+With thanks to Basck Intellectual Property Service for feedback and advice during the writing of this article.